AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/preCourse/letsWriteSomeCode.md

-# Let's Write Some Code.
+# Let's Write Some Code

 ## HTML is for Content